NordicPlayground/nrf-docker/README.md

 ### Build the firmware

-To demonstrate, we'll build the _asset_tracker_v2_ application from sdk-nrf:
+To demonstrate, we'll build the _asset_tracker_v2_ application from the nRF Connect SDK:

 ```bash
 docker run --rm \